 “My favorite topic: Me!”

-Let’s make an example to make this even more clear:
+Let’s take an example to make this even more clear:

 Let’s assume you talk to someone you’ve just met.